 is stable;

-can manage his or her own mental health issues independently;
+can manage his or her mental health issues independently;

-can manage his or her own prescribed medication independently; and
+can manage his or her prescribed medication independently; and

 can participate in an intensive rehabilitation training program.

 If the customer has bloodborne pathogen-related illness, the VR counselor contacts the CCRC admissions coordinator before submitting any referral information to ensure protection of confidential information as mandated by federal law.